RSS

 Read

-Before Buying a Home in London Ontario, Four Prudent Things To Know
+Four Prudent Things To Know Before Buying a Home in London Ontario

-Before buying a home in London, Ontario, the one single element that will determine how well you & your real estate representative negotiate your offer is:
+Not only are there four prudent things you should know before buying a home, there is also one single element that will determine how well you & your real estate representative negotiate your offer is:

 Has the house been on the market for 30 or more days?
 Is it because the seller is not motivated enough to sell?
-Or perhaps the house hasn’t sold by now, and he/she is very motivated.
-Or, they are fishing for a price, or (in most cases) by the time they pay off their mortgage and other debts, no money is left at a reduced price!
+Or perhaps the house hasn’t sold yet, and they are highly motivated.
+Or, they are fishing for a price, or (in most cases), by the time they pay off their mortgage and other debts, no money is left at a reduced price!

-And if you’ve been transferred, have your home listed, and you wish to downsize, or another child on the way and your house is too small, or your neighbourhood is a proctological pain, or you’ve had it with your landlord, you may be very motivated to buy!
+If you’ve been transferred, have your home listed, and wish to downsize, another child is on the way, and your house is too small, your neighbourhood is a pain in the butt, or you’ve had it with your landlord, you may be very motivated to buy!

 Nevertheless, here’s a tip you must bring to any real estate transaction: